18. Practically Human

 And just like that, the subject was dropped.
-When Tia returned, she and Alice moved a couple of chairs close to the fire and started working at Tia's legs, cracking, plucking, tossing tiny hairs into the flames, and Bella experience a moment of disorientation.
+When Tia returned, she and Alice moved a couple of chairs close to the fire and started working at Tia's legs, cracking, plucking, flicking tiny hairs into the flames, and Bella experience a moment of disorientation.
 She had spent so long with Joham, having her preferences entirely ignored, being forced to do what he wanted regardless of the pain it caused her.
-She hadn't noticed the way the atmosphere had changed her, sinking intp her skin, crawling through her veins, changing her understanding of herself and of the people around her.
+She hadn't noticed the way the atmosphere had changed her, sinking into her skin, crawling through her veins, changing her understanding of herself and of the people around her.

 She had actually expected to be forced.

 She fought back the sudden urge to vomit.
 She hadn't always been this girl, too afraid to speak, spending her time hiding in corners and waiting to be dominated.
 She had always been quiet, but she had liked herself that way.

 She didn't like herself now.
 She didn't like that she had to rally her nerve just to raise her head, or that she always wished she could sink into the walls and disappear.
 She didn't like the impulse that she had to run every time she was faced with vampires, or humans, or anything even remotely unfamiliar.

 She didn't like the fear.